-May is an interesting time for Japanese snacks!
-The rich and sweet sakura snacks of March and April are usually coming to an end, while the refreshing summer snacks of June onwards are yet to be created.
+May is an interesting time for Japanese snacks.
+The rich and sweet sakura snacks of March and April are usually coming to an end.
+Meanwhile the refreshing summer snacks of June onwards are yet to be created.

-Culturally, May is an important time for relaxing and enjoying one’s self, thanks to the extended public holiday of Golden Week.
-During this time, Shincha, or the new spring tea that has recently been harvested is a popular drink to enjoy during the season known for its mild weather and climate.
+Culturally, May is an important time for relaxing and enjoying one’s self.
+This is largely due in part to the extended public holiday of Golden Week.
+During this time, Shincha, or the new spring tea that has recently been harvested.
+Shincha is a popular drink to enjoy during the season known for its mild weather and climate.

 As mentioned above, Shincha is a wonderful element of Japanese tea culture.
 It involves drinking young tea leaves while they are at their freshest, for the highest quality Japanese tea experiences.

-This month Sakuraco wanted to share this cultural experience with the Sakuraco family through the delicious and elegant flavor of matcha, paired perfectly with mochi.
+This month Sakuraco wanted to share this cultural experience through the delicious and elegant flavors of matcha and mochi.
 What is mochi?
-A chewy rice-cake based wagashi (or traditional Japanese sweet) that has been enjoyed with matcha for centuries.
+A chewy rice-cake-based wagashi (or traditional Japanese sweet) that has been enjoyed with matcha for centuries.

 Bokksu instead opted for a fun and colorful party theme, celebrating their 6th anniversary.
-Although it is less Japanese culturally focused, it features a fun selection of Japanese snacks you might enjoy at a party.
+Although it is less Japanese culturally focused, it features a fun selection of party Japanese snacks.

 Snack Variety and Quality

 Both Sakuraco and Bokksu contain a range of unique snacks sourced directly from Japan.
-Bokksu contains 15 varieties of Japanese snack, and Sakuraco features 14 but with a total of 19 snacks, some being doubled up so that they can be shared with friends and family over tea.
+Bokksu contains 15 varieties of Japanese snacks, and Sakuraco features 14.
+However, due to some of our snacks being doubled, we actually have a total of 19 snacks.
+This gives people more opportunities to share this lovely spread with friends and family!

-Sakuraco has a heavy focus on a variety of textures that all center around a tea theme, from tea and matcha mochi products, matcha cakes, bread, manju and cookies.
-Additionally for a bit of a crispy crunch, karinto and arare crackers have also been included for a well rounded experience.
+Sakuraco has a heavy focus on a variety of textures that all center around a tea theme.
+This lineup includes tea and matcha mochi products, matcha cakes, bread, manju, and cookies.
+For those who like it crunchy, karinto and arare crackers have also been included for a well-rounded experience.